-4.3.6 Exhibit F: System Impact Assessment
+4.3.6 Exhibit F: System Impact Assessment ("SIA")

-All applicants are required to provide evidence to the OEB that connection of the proposed transmission project will not affect the reliability of the IESO-controlled grid.
-This takes the form of a System Impact Assessment (SIA) conducted by the IESO as a part of the IESO Connection Assessment and Approval process.
-Any leave to construct application that is filed without either a final SIA or a draft SIA will be deemed incomplete.
+All applicants are required to provide evidence to the Board-OEB that connection of the applied forproposed transmission line-project will not affect the reliability of the IESO-controlled grid.
+This takes the form of a System Impact-Assessment ("SIA)" conducted by the IESO as a part of the IESO Connection Assessment and Approval process.
+Any leave to construct application that is filed without either a final SIA or a draft SIA will be deemed incomplete.-